methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-12-09-upgrading-ubuntu-nagios-3-5-4-x.md

 ---
   title: Upgrading Ubuntu Nagios 3.5 to 4.x
   date: 2013-12-09 12:44:05
+excerpt: "In this previous post we installed Nagios 3.5.0 from source.
+Now that the current version of Nagios is 4.0.2 I wanted to walk through upgrading the..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In [this](https://everythingshouldbevirtual.com/installing-nagios-on-ubuntu-12-04 "http\://everythingshouldbevirtual.com/installing-nagios-on-ubuntu-12-04")
 previous post we installed Nagios 3.5.0 from source.
 Now that the